storborg/pyramid_frontend/README.rst

 The ``assets`` dict attribute maps entry point names to a tuple of URL paths and asset type.

-In development, call ``request.asset_tag(key)`` to generate an asset tag.
+In development, simply call ``request.asset_tag(key)`` to generate an asset tag.

-In production, assets must be compiled first.
-The asset compilation step does the following:
+In production, assets must be compiled before that call.
+The asset compilation step does the following for each entry point in each theme:

-- For each entry point:
 - Resolve the entry point path to a filesystem path.
 - Collect static dirs from the theme and superclasses for use in resolving references during the compilation process.
 - Compile the asset by calling a ``Compiler`` instance with the theme and the asset entry point.
 - Save the result to a file in ``pyramid_frontend.compiled_asset_dir`` with a filename based on the sha1 of the contents.  - Collect all filenames for compiled files, mapping entry point name to filename.
 - Write the filename to a file with a path like ``<compiled asset dir>/<theme key>/<entry point>.map``.

 The following directories should be served up statically:

     /assets - map to ``pyramid_frontend.compiled_asset_dir``
     /_<theme key> - map to theme's static dir